 If you live or have a business outside of the Sanitation District, here is a list of Private Trash Haulers (PDF).
-Most residences have recycling carts on wheels (65 or 95 gallon) for single stream recycling.
-Single Stream Recycling means the paper recyclables and container recyclables are mixed together.
+Most residences have recycling carts on wheels (65 or 95 gallon) for mixed (or "single stream") recycling.
+Mixed Recycling means the paper recyclables and container recyclables are mixed together.
 By recycling you can reduce your trash to help protect the environment and save the City money.

 Make sure your recycling is placed loose in the recycling cart.
 NO PLASTIC BAGS.

 Please note that in Connecticut milk cartons and soup cartons are acceptable for recycling.
 Please click on the link for full details of how to recycle cartons.

 Not All Take Out Containers are Acceptable in the Recycling

 Confused about Take Out Containers?
 Learn more about which take out containers are accepted with the recycling, and which belong in the trash.
 Take Out Container Recycling (or not) PDF